paololais/rt1-assignment2-part1/README.md

 ### 4) Cancel the target:

 You can cancel the last goal by typing c in the terminal running the user_input.py node.

 ### 5) Get the last target coordinates:

-To retrieve the last set target, run the following command:
+To retrieve the last set target, run the following command in a new terminal:
 ```
 rosservice call /get_last_target
 ```
-The service will return the last target coordinates.